 Upload – Copying or sending files or data from one computer to another.
 A Web developer, for example, could upload a document to a Web server.
 (See also “Download”)

-Web site – A collection of “pages” or files linked together and available on the World Wide Web.
-Web sites are provided by companies, organizations and individuals.
+A collection of “pages” or files linked together and available on the World Wide Web.
+Websites are provided by companies, organizations and individuals.

-Web Marketing Angels – are specialists in building search engine friendly websites.
-We also focus on Search engine marketing and optimisation.
+Web Marketing Angels are specialists in building search engine friendly websites.
+We also focus on search engine marketing and optimization.
 Web Marketing Angels can create and manage an effective email marketing solution for your business, regardless of the size of your budget or client base.

 Wikipedia contributors.
 Wikipedia, The Free Encyclopedia.
 Available at: http://en.wikipedia.org/ Accessed September, 2009.